spack/spack/lib/spack/docs/basic_usage.rst

 There are two things to notice here.
 The first is that specs are recursively defined.
 That is, each dependency after ``^`` is a spec itself.
-The second is that everything is optional *except* for the initial package name identifier.
-Users can be as vague or as specific as they want about the details of building packages, and this makes spack good for beginners and experts alike.
+The second is that everything is optional *except* for the initial package-name identifier.
+Users can be as vague or as specific as they want about the details of building packages, and this makes Spack good for beginners and experts alike.

 To really understand what's going on above, we need to think about how software is structured.
 An executable or a library (these are